paulross/PythonExtensionPatterns/doc/sphinx/source/capsules.rst

 The actual code is in ``src/cpy/Capsules/datetimetz.c`` (which works with Python 3.9 as well) and the tests are in ``tests/unit/test_c_capsules.py``.

+Firstly the declaration of the timezone aware datetime:

 .. code-block:: c

     #define PY_SSIZE_T_CLEAN